LeslieDancey/FME_Desktop_Advanced/dynamic_translations.md

 Inspect the newly created workspace.

 There is one Reader feature type and one Writer feature type.
 The Reader feature type shows a list of attributes, but the Writer feature type doesn’t.
 It is, however, labelled Dynamic.

+Again, there will be a user parameter for the Feature Types to Read and the output format.

+If you wish, create a more-limited version of the output format parameter, by following steps 3-5 in the previous exercise; although this isn’t totally necessary for what we’re doing here.

+But don’t delete the Source Dataset user parameter; we’ll need that shortly.

+**3)** Run Workspace

+Run the workspace using Prompt and Run.

+When prompted, select some source tables and set the output format.
+The workspace will run to completion.
+Check the output to ensure it is all correct.

+**4)** Re-Run Workspace